 Ducks can eat any type of rice, raw or cooked, but we recommend limiting the serving size to no more than 2 ounces per day.
 Spreading raw rice over the ground can trigger their foraging instincts and will help slow down the pace at which they eat the rice.
 Place cooked rice on a small platter and remove it after an hour or two when the duck has eaten.

 We hope you have enjoyed reading and found the answers you need.
-If we have helped you provide a nutritious snack, please share this guide to feeding your ducks rice on Facebook and Twitter.
+If we have helped you provide a nutritious snack for your ducks, please share this guide to feeding your ducks rice on Facebook and Twitter.

 Featured Image Credit: allybally4b, Pixabay